 Please take time to read the application and understand your responsibilities.
 This is a veteran community farm, where everyone gets their own plot.
 However, we do have a shared area as well, where we grow food for all of our gardeners and their families.
 What we don’t end up using, we donate to the local food banks and veteran stand downs.
-Seeds and instructions on organic farming are provided by our many advisers and master gardeners, so please don’t worry if you are not an experienced gardener yourself.
+Seeds, plants, and instructions on organic farming are provided by one of our own Master Gardeners, so don’t worry if you are not an experienced gardener yourself.

-All we ask is that you provide a couple hours a week in the garden…planting, picking weeds, or giving guidance to someone else if you are too disabled to do the work yourself.
-Then, you can enjoy your tomatoes, zucchini, onions, peppers, squash, and NOT paying for them at the store!!
+All we ask is that you provide a couple hours a week in your garden…planting, picking weeds, or giving guidance to someone else if you are unable to do the work yourself.
+Then you can enjoy your tomatoes, zucchini, onions, peppers, squash, berries, and NOT worry about paying for them at the store!!

 Over 20+ children between the ages of 8-11yrs old were introduced to pumpkins on the vine at the Victory Garden of local veterans on Sept 19th.
 Several volunteers from the